ShristiAgrawal/FamiltApp/README.md

 4.Locating all members of the family.
 5.Showing important or emergency contact list.

-Remaining features and app screenshots can be fond here- https://docs.google.com/document/d/11GZC9znFYSnM2egmE5cWifjNtdQnZA0Tqh0FzsemD54/edit?usp=sharing
+Complete documentation with screenshots can be found here- https://docs.google.com/document/d/11GZC9znFYSnM2egmE5cWifjNtdQnZA0Tqh0FzsemD54/edit?usp=sharing

-The android app can be downloaded using the following link- https://docs.google.com/uc?export=download&id=1GeMIT3qP_jdwfryVq8kQxXaYanay_dmh
+The android application can be downloaded using the following link- https://docs.google.com/uc?export=download&id=1GeMIT3qP_jdwfryVq8kQxXaYanay_dmh